Observing spin-squeezed states under spin-exchange collisions for a second: Spin squeezing by QND measurement

-\subsection{Spin squeezing by QND measurement}
+\section{Spin squeezing by QND measurement}

-We first investigate the metrological spin squeezing generated by our cavity QND measurement.
+We first investigate the metrological spin squeezing generated by our cavity-QND measurement.
 As shown in Fig.~\ref{fig:scheme}(d), we start with all atoms in $\kdn$ and apply a $\pi/2$ pulse on the clock transition to prepare a CSS on the equator of the Bloch sphere.
-A composite cavity measurement $M_1$ is performed to measure $S_z$.
-A second measurement $M_2$ after a delay $T_d = 6\,$ms serves to verify the measurement uncertainty and spin squeezing.
+A composite cavity measurement $M_1$ measures the cavity detuning to determine $S_z$.
+A second identical measurement $M_2$ after a minimum delay $t_d = 6\,$ms serves to verify the measurement uncertainty and spin squeezing.
 Noise is quantified from the variance of 200 repetitions of this sequence.
-First, we perform this protocol with an empty cavity to determine the noise floor (Fig.~\ref{fig:sqz}(a), open black circles).
-The result is close to the photon shot noise (PSN) of the detected photons, given by $(\Delta M_l^\rm{psn})^2 \approx \kappa^2/(4\avg{n_{l}})$, where $\avg{n_{l}}$ is the average number of detected photons per measurement ($l=1,2$).
-For the atom number $N=2.3(1)\times 10^4$ used here, the PSN falls below the SQL for $\avg{n_1}\gtrsim 1000$ detected photons, allowing for spin noise reduction by the cavity measurement.
+First, we perform this protocol with no atoms in the cavity to determine the noise floor [Fig.~\ref{fig:sqz}(a), open black circles].
+The result is close to the photon shot noise (PSN) of the detected photons, given by $\Delta^2 M_l^\rm{psn} \approx \kappa^2/(4\avg{n_{l}})$, where $\avg{n_{l}}$ is the average number of detected photons per measurement ($l=1,2$).
+For the atom number $N=1.8(1)\times 10^4$ used here, the PSN falls below the SQL for $\avg{n_1}\gtrsim 1000$ detected photons, allowing for spin-noise reduction by the cavity measurement.

 A QND measurement produces ``conditional squeezing'': $M_1$ yields a different result every time, following the quantum fluctuations of the CSS.
-The squeezing manifests itself in the correlation with the second measurement $M_2$, which for a squeezed state agrees with $M_1$ to better than the quantum projection noise \cite{Pezze2018}.
-For two identical QND measurements, the spin noise is quantified by $\rm{Var}(M_1 - M_2)$ and the measurement noise has a lower limit given by the PSN, $(\Delta M_1^\rm{psn})^2 + (\Delta M_2^\rm{psn})^2$.
-More generally, the spin noise reduction can still be fully characterized from the correlation between $M_1$ and $M_2$ even if $M_1$ and $M_2$ are not identical, say if they have different probe intensities, or due to other systematic effects.
-We will infer the conditional spin noise $(\Delta S_z)^2|_{M_1}$ from the conditional noise $\rm{Var}(M_1- M_2/\alpha)$ where $\alpha$ is the number that minimizes the variance normalized to the PSN limit, which is $(\Delta M_1^\rm{psn})^2 + (\Delta M_2^\rm{psn})^2/\alpha^2$ in this case (Appendix \ref{app:sqz}).
+The squeezing manifests itself in the correlation with the second measurement $M_2$, which for a squeezed state agrees with $M_1$ to better than the SQL \cite{Pezze2018}.
+With two measurements performed on the same sample with negligible delay, the spin noise of the state after $M_1$ can be quantified as